mzc2113391/ProtTeX/README.md

 pip install -r requirements.txt
 ```

-Down load the model checkpoint from [ProtTeX](https://huggingface.co/mzcwd/ProtTeX) and put it in model directory.
+Download the model checkpoint from [ProtTeX](https://huggingface.co/mzcwd/ProtTeX) and put it in model directory.

 ## Using ProtTeX
 ### function inference